penrose/penrose/tutorial/tutorial-p3.md

 * Next Tutorial: Coming Up!

 ## Goal
-We've had a good time with Set Theory, now we will move on to visualizing vectors in Linear Algebra. :sparkles: In this tutorial, you do not need any advanced Linear Algebra knowledge.
+We've had a good time with Set Theory, now we will move on to visualizing vectors in Linear Algebra :sparkles:.
+In this tutorial, you do not need any advanced Linear Algebra knowledge.
 We are simply adding 2 vectors together to get a new vector.
 ![no dash addition](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/without_dash.png)
 At the end of the tutorial, you will be able to work with functions in Penrose to create objects from existing objects, enjoying the convenience of compositionality.